Below you will find a description of the problems that I treat in therapy and general treatment strategies for each problem.

 TYPES OF ANXIETY DISORDERS

-Social anxiety is characterized by excessive, uncontrollable fear of being judged or embarrassed by others.
+Social anxiety is characterized by excessive, uncontrollable fear of being embarrassed, making a bad impression, or being judged critically by others.
 Panic attacks related to social performance are not uncommon.
 Social situations such as participation in meetings or a class, answering a supervisor's questions, being at a party, meeting someone new, or eating or writing in public can become sources of extreme anxiety.
 Sweating excessively, blushing, stammering, heart racing, stomach distress, losing the ability to express oneself well, and feeling inferior are often associated with social situations and can lead to more discomfort in social situations.
 The behavior associated with social anxiety is avoidance of social situations that may trigger anxiety.

 Case example: Mike, age 26, has never been able to hold a job for longer than 6 months.
 Supervisors make him nervous.
 When asked a question, he's a wreck.
 Even thinking about participating in a staff meeting puts him into a sweat.
 Mike is smart, attractive and has a sense of humor but dealing with the social nature of breaks and the lunch room is pure torture for him.
 He says he doesn't know how to make small talk and always worries he'll say or do the wrong thing.
 He is only relaxed when he is alone watching television but he feels lonely and wishes he was able to date and make friends.

-Treatment strategies for social anxiety: Aside from general cognitive behavioral techniques, the treatment of social anxiety involves graduated exposure to situations that evoke mild to moderate levels of anxiety.
-Social skills training regarding how to cope effectively in social situations is also part of the treatment.
+Treatment strategies for social anxiety: Aside from general cognitive behavioral and mindfulness techniques, the treatment of social anxiety involves behavioral experiments designed to test out fears and develop coping skills.
+Social skills training can also an important part of the treatment.
 Social anxiety groups can be highly effective as the group therapy provides a safe setting to learn to build up strength and confidence in social situations.

 Panic attacks are sudden waves of anxiety, and the symptoms of panic attacks can include heart racing, dizziness, shortness of breath, chest pain, trembling fears of having a heart attack or going crazy, nausea, dissociation, sweating, and tingling in the fingers.
 Those suffering from panic disorder often develop fears about when and where their next panic attacks will occur and will restrict their activities for fear of having another panic attack.
 Fears might also include losing control, going crazy, or dying.